-So you want to convert a normal bed into a daybed?
-Well you’ve come to the right place!
+Want to convert a normal bed into a daybed?
+Well, you’ve come to the right place!

 In this article, we’ll look at the many different ways you can take a regular single, double or even full bed and remodel it into a practical daybed which can be used for comfortable seating as well as sleeping.